Back to School

 - Dress for the weather.
 Bright or reflective clothing is never a bad idea, especially in the darker winter months.

-Whether your child will be participating in distance learning or our hybrid program, it’s important that they practice healthy sleep habits as they prepare for school this fall.
+It’s important that students practice healthy sleep habits as they prepare for school this fall.

-For children and adults, staying home can change our sleep patterns and affect our sleep health.
+For children and adults, school breaks can change our sleep patterns and affect our sleep health.
 Irregular bedtimes and wake-up times can disrupt our body’s sleep clock.
 A lack of sleep and sleeping at the wrong time can cause a number of problems for children including poor school performance, irritability and poor behavior.

 Getting a good night’s sleep is one of the keys to success.
 And when we sleep is just as important as how much we sleep.
 Children 7-years-old and under have a need to go to bed early and wake up early whereas adolescents have a powerful drive to go to bed later and wake up later.